smitmartijn/networkinsight-cookbook/manuscript/ch-9-search-engine.md

 Here are a few examples:

-`count of VMs where Security Group = \'sg-1\' and CPU Usage Rate \> 60%`
+`count of VMs where Security Group = 'sg-1' and CPU Usage Rate > 60%`

 `count of Flows where Source IP = 10.152.30.208/24`

-`count of Switch Port where Total Packet Drops \> 100`
+`count of Switch Port where Total Packet Drops > 100`

-`count of Datastore where Write Latency \> 5ms`
+`count of Datastore where Write Latency > 5ms`

 {caption: "Searching with a count operator"}
 ![](images/image84.png)

-Considering the result will be a number, these search queries are perfect to put on an auto refreshing pinboard that is glued to the wall of your office.
+Considering the result will be a number, these search queries are perfect to put on an auto refreshing pinboard that is displayed on a monitor that's glued to the wall of your office.

 ### List

 This is another interesting one.
 The list operator should be used whenever the filter condition cannot be applied or if it is related to the object you want back.
 To make that a little more concrete, here's an example:

-`list(Host) of VMs where CPU Usage Rate \> 95%`
+`list(Host) of VMs where CPU Usage Rate > 95%`

 {caption: "Searching with a list operator"}
 ![](images/image85.png)